We decided this weekend to go on the hunt for the Druids Caves in Derbyshire (or Rowtor Rocks as its more locally known) 🙂

 Bobby had fallen to sleep in the car and had woken in a rotten “hold me Mummy, hold me Daddy” mood.
 Not the best when setting off on a 3 mile walk but never mind that we thought, he’ll snap out of it soon Unfortunately this didn’t happen and he was carried for at least 95% of the time that we were out!

 The tracks heading over to Birchover were fairly clear so we had little need to use our maps.
 The views across the fields were absolutely beautiful, lots of sheep wandering around and a few other walkers too (reassuring considering we weren’t 100% sure were we’re heading in the right direction).

 There were a few dramas along the way, especially when we decided not to follow a local mans advice and headed across a path that he told us “there’d be no point attempting at this time of year, especially with the kids”.
-Cue mud filled wellies, black socks, cries of “Mummy HELP I’m sinking” from Anna’s daughter Molly and full on helpless belly laughs from us Mum’s (whilst helping to save the kids of course)!!
+Cue mud filled wellies, black socks, cries of “Mummy HELP I’m sinking” and full on helpless belly laughs from the grown ups (whilst helping to save the kids of course)!!